"

 • Patient position: Upright, facing IR, MSP centered

-• Adjustments: Chin raised, shoulders rolled forward and down to move scapulae out of lung fields; arms at sides or resting on handles
+• Adjustments: Chin raised, shoulders rolled forward and down to move scapulae out of lung fields; hands on hips or handles

-• CR: Perpendicular to IR at level of T7 (≈ 7–8″ below vertebra prominens or to inferior angle of scapula)
+• CR: Perpendicular to IR at level of T7 (7–8 inches below vertebra prominens or at inferior angle of scapula)

-• Pt.
-Instructions: Take a deep breath in, hold it
+• Patient instructions: Take a deep breath in, hold it

 • Exposure: On full inspiration (two inspirations preferred)